 Real-World Example: What Can Go Wrong?

-And here’s the kicker: the market did eventually bounce 2 days later, but the trader had already been liquidated.
-That’s the fatal flaw of Martingale: you might be right in the long run, but your account may not survive to see it.
+And here’s the idea: the market did eventually bounce 2 days later, but the trader had already been liquidated.
+That’s the main flaw of Martingale: you might be right in the long run, but your account may not survive to see it.

 Final Verdict: High Reward or Total Bust?